NazarovN001/user-stories/README.md

    1. Independent: seek US independence;
    2. Negotiable: ability to discuss with the user, the customer, the team;
    3. Valuable: identify the usefulness of user actions described in the US;
-   4. Estimable: estimation of costs and work of middle and above level specialists
+   4. Estimable: estimate costs and work of middle and higher level specialists
    5. Small: autonomy and small size;
-   6. Testable: apply
+   6. Testable: apply:
       1. Acceptance criteria,
       2. Test scenarious.